pgailinas/videoqa-representation-comparison/docs/index.md

 The experiments evaluate three primary workflows:

-1. **Baseline VideoQA Inference** — Questions are answered using sampled video evidence and Qwen2-VL-7B without representation-based evidence selection.
+1. **Baseline VideoQA Inference** — Questions are answered using sampled video evidence and Qwen2-VL-7B.

 2. **Pretrained Representation VideoQA** — Evidence is represented using pretrained video features and supplied to Qwen2-VL-7B for answer generation.